 But when a quorum of delegates finally trickled into the Pennsylvania State House (the Independence Hall of Revolutionary War fame), they found that the delegation from Virginia had already come up with a different plan—writing a whole new constitution.
 Business began on May 25 with a vote on and acceptance of a rule that pledged all delegates to secrecy, for the purpose of “requisite freedom of discussion,” according to James Madison.
 George Washington was unanimously elected chairman of the convention, and the preliminaries were finished.

 On May 29, Edmund Randolph revealed the Virginia Plan.
-Not only would this plan replace the Articles of Confederation with a new document, the government which it outlined would differ radically from its predecessor:
+Not only would this plan replace the Articles of Confederation with a new document, the government that it outlined would differ radically from its predecessor:

 - No longer would the states have equal representation in Congress.